pborenstein/emoji-sniper/doc/ARCHITECTURE.md

-# codex-sniper Architecture
+# emoji-sniper Architecture

 ## Overview
-codex-sniper scans text files for characters matched by a compiled regex built from `banned.txt` (Unicode ranges and literal lines).
+emoji-sniper scans text files for characters matched by a compiled regex built from `banned.txt` (Unicode ranges and literal lines).
 Results are reported as structured occurrences and can be saved as timestamped JSON reports.

 ```
                          ┌────────────────────────┐